kyma-project/cli/docs/user/gen-docs/kyma_module.md

   delete   - Deletes a module
-  list     - Lists the installed modules manage   - Sets the module to the managed state unmanage - Sets a module to the unmanaged state
+  list     - Lists the installed modules manage   - Sets the module to the managed state pull     - Pull a module from remote repository unmanage - Sets a module to the unmanaged state
 ```